Damian545-DJ/raport-publiczny/sezer-duygulu/README.en.md

 - T&S Flexwerk – Waalwijk,
 - NWH Jobs – Noordwijkerhout,
 - Efficient at Work – De Lier,
-- Intrixo – Maasland.
+- Intrixo(Voorneputten) – Maasland.

 At this stage, it cannot be ruled out that the full list of entities is broader and also includes other companies, brands, branches or recruitment intermediaries operating in Poland or in the Netherlands.
 Some of these links require further verification on the basis of company registry documents, corporate records, recruitment materials, websites and job advertisements.

 ## Relevance to the main report

 The relevance of this section does not lie in automatically attributing responsibility to one individual for every action of every entity within this ecosystem.
 Its function is contextual and documentary.
-It shows that the individual case concerning Intrixo does not exist in isolation, but rather appears within a broader network of entities, recruitment brands and operational structures involved in recruiting migrant workers and directing them to work and accommodation in the Netherlands.
+It shows that the individual case concerning Intrixo(Voorneputten) does not exist in isolation, but rather appears within a broader network of entities, recruitment brands and operational structures involved in recruiting migrant workers and directing them to work and accommodation in the Netherlands.

 ## Further findings and updates